increasingawareness/digitalsafety.tips/content/_index.md

 ## <i class="fas fa-dragon"></i> Upgrade and protect your home network

 Most consumer routers are horribly outdated and riddled with bugs.
-In 2018, the U.S. government [advised that U.S. citizens reset their routers](https://www.nytimes.com/2018/05/27/technology/router-fbi-reboot-malware.html) since the Russian government attacked and successfully subverted millions of routers throughout the world.
+In 2018, the U.S. government [advised that U.S. citizens reset their routers](https://www.nytimes.com/2018/05/27/technology/router-fbi-reboot-malware.html) since the Russian government attacked and successfully subverted hundreds-of-thousands of routers throughout the world.
 Most consumer routers never get updated.
 These are actually small computers that need regular updates to patch for security issues or bugs.

-### PFsense router and Firewall with a Wireless Access Point
+### PFsense router and firewall with a wireless access point

 [PFsense is an open source operating system](https://www.pfsense.org/) that specializes as a firewall, router, gateway, and more.
 Netgate [makes PFsense appliances that I recommend](https://www.pfsense.org/products/).